 Building your savings

-Besides opening a dedicated savings account, the best way to build your savings is to create a budget that provides a surplus every month.
+Besides opening a dedicated savings account or a term deposit, the best way to build your savings is to create a budget that provides a surplus every month.
 It’s not the easiest thing to do, but if you are able to stick to a budget, you’ll be rewarded with enough money to fund your overseas travel.

 Redrawing on your home loan